Emotion made Precious

 Designed for Tiffany & co in the 80’s , offers a more graphic and sensual approach.
 A stroke of gold that becomes an emblem.

-Or creating iconic heartless hearts ...
+Or to envision the most iconic heartless heart ...

 TIES : KNOTS & BOWS

 If a heart expresses love, a knot represents connection, all connections, either romantic, familial, or platonic.
+Knots endure , they hold.